 I believe that as we collectively live with more awareness and intention, we start to choose the objects which we bring into our lives with more sensitivity.
 As we begin to read and sense our pleasure, the things that we use and adorn our daily lives with become more beautiful—beautiful, in the sense that there’s an immediacy of satisfaction and joy, and that it expresses something essential about our inner lives.
 I love to choose what I wear this way as well, and now that I have such few pieces to choose from, I have to be even more deliberate and essential.

-Kathy wearing the Maria Morgana Selena Slip Dress in White and Hera Pants in Black
+Kathy wearing the Selena Slip Dress in Alabaster and Hera Pants in Onyx

 Checking in, half a year later, how has the transition been so far?

 We’re currently living in Sacramento, at my parents’ house in the suburbs.
 Meanwhile, our tiny house is being built in our neighbor’s yard, 5 houses down, and we’re looking for land hosts.
 The experience is calling us to grow and be more patient than ever, yet in all of it, we're continuously astounded by the unexpected generosities of strangers and friends.

 While I’m not actively creating music right now, there are moments of ideas which I’m keeping bookmarked.
 I’m trying to feel all of the feelings coming through, and whenever possible, to stay curious about how these fears, insecurities and inner conflicts pan out in my body.

 There’s so much ego-death happening in these limbo periods and I’m trying to resist the urge to understand everything and go with what comes daily.
 It’s difficult!